Skip to main content

 Unit 1: Introduction to Acting and Performance

-This unit will introduce you to some of the foundational practices and theoretical questions concerning the relationship between reality and representation.
-This awareness will help you grow your acting and performance-making skills so you can authentically position yourself within the context of an event and scenography.
+This unit highlights questions concerning the relationship between acting and the world, reality and representation.
+This awareness will help you grow your acting and performance-making skills so you can authentically position yourself as a storyteller within a peer-led theatre company.
+You'll be encouraged to identify and explore other production roles including writing, direction, sound and lighting alongside your primary role of actor/performer.

 Year 2

-Unit 6: Collaborative and collective practices
+Unit 5: Collaborative and collective practices

-You will be introduced to different ways in which collaborative working can help you to focus and enhance your own creative strengths.
+You’ll be introduced to different ways in which collaborative working can help you to focus and enhance your own creative strengths.
 You’ll have the chance to work with fellow students and creative communities.

 Year 3

-Unit 9: Performance research
+Unit 9: Professional futures

 This unit will provide you with a firm grounding in the practical production of contemporary performance.
-You will perform in a professional-standard public production, using a range of contemporary acting techniques and digital performance processes.
+You’ll perform in a professional-standard public production, using a range of contemporary acting techniques and digital performance processes.
 Working with directors, designers, technicians and other performers will expose you to the full production process.

 Optional Diploma between Years 2 and 3